These courses satisfy General Elective requirements as well as CTE credits in Government and Public Administration requirements.

 LEADERSHIP ED & TRAINING I

-Demonstrate leadership traits of an effective and responsible leader; demonstrate an understanding of the evolution of U.S. citizenship and the freedoms stated in the Bill of Rights; describe the importance of career planning, goal setting; and time management; demonstrate effective communication skills; develop an appreciation of physical fitness in maintaining good health and appearance; display proficiency in first-aid techniques and map reading; demonstrate a high level of self-confidence.
+The first year of the program, focusing on the “Emerging Leader,” provides students (known as cadets in the program) with an introduction to leading in small groups, developing a personal code of conduct, and expectations of good citizenship.
+In this course, cadets will demonstrate an understanding of the evolution of U.S. citizenship and the freedoms stated in the Bill of Rights.
+Cadets will learn the importance of career planning, goal setting, time management, and effective communication skills.
+Cadets also develop an appreciation of physical fitness in order to develop healthy habits and a fulfilling lifestyle.
+In addition, cadets get an opportunity to display proficiency in first-aid techniques and map reading; all while demonstrating a high level of self-confidence.

 LEADERSHIP ED & TRAINING II